Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/1-typical-segments.md

 #### Priority lane, 17:15.

-The driver opens up *"Priority lane"*, commencing the `PRIORITY LANE` segment.
-The flow of discussion is similar, with moved work items getting discussed from top to bottom.
+The driver opens up the next board.
+The flow of discussion regarding `PRIORITY LANE` is similar to `FIRES`, with moved work items getting discussed from top to bottom.
 However, the team has chosen to label the states differently.
-There is significantly less structure as compared to fires: **DONE**, **DOING**, **TODO** and **LONGSTANDING**.
+There is significantly less structure as compared to fires: *DONE*, *DOING*, *TODO* and *LONGSTANDING*.
 This can be attributed to the non-technical or perhaps ad-hoc nature of work items placed here.

 A developer immediately starts relating the outcome of a discussion that was modelled as a work item on the priority lane and can now be seen by the team as "done":